 - Material: 100% Nylon

 - Belt: Yes

 - Pros: Value, Comfort, Convertible, Belt, Performance

-Whatever these pants lack in style they make up for in practicality.
+Whatever these pants lack in style they make up for in practicality and are another good women’s convertible hiking pants.
 They offer solid UV protection, good moisture management, and ventilation.
 Oh, and they convert from pants to shorts with hidden zippers.

 We’re not huge fans of convertible pants as they can look a little goofy and I find zippers bothersome.
 However, the zips on these pants do a good job of remaining comfortable and hidden.

 I find the full nylon blend to be a tad bit obnoxious with the classic swishy sound made by older outdoor pants — the results of a 100% nylon material.
 It also makes the pant slightly restrictive as far mobility since they lack the ability to stretch.

 Never the less if you need technical pants that can handle a multitude of temperatures these are solid and some of the best convertible pants on the market.
 As with most products from Columbia expect a solid product for an affordable price.
 You aren’t getting top of the line, but you’re also not paying $200 for a pair of pants.

 Fjallraven Keb Trousers ($225)

 - Material: G-1000® Eco: 65% polyester, 35% cotton